 This book is available on Kindle.

 All rights reserved, including the right to reproduce this work by any means except short excerpts for use in reviews.
-This work or excerpt is made available here as a courtesy to my readers, and its availability here does not constitute release or surrender of any rights by its author.
-If you find this work being offered, either as a download or to be read, on any other site but this one, it is there without the author's permission and in violation of international copyright laws,
+The Kindle edition, to date, is the only legally authorized ebook or web-accessible edition of this work.
+If you find this book being offered anywhere else, either as a download or to be read online, it is there without the author's permission and in violation of copyright law.

 When All Goes Bright

 Not quite in the center of Africa lies a tiny land called Kiwanja whose people have lived in untroubled peace for thousands of years.
 Though the French and British once colonized this land, it was never considered valuable enough to be brought into the 20th century, and was finally granted its independence... though most of its people were unaware they had ever "belonged" to anyone.

 But, times have changed in the outside world: satellites spy on everyone because anything that isn't possessed is a threat to those who don't posses it.
 Flags are no longer planted on someone's beach to claim new lands for kings and queens, but other methods have been devised to make people slaves and steal their resources.